Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Larsen's Alternative

-\subsection{Larsen's alternative}
+\section{Larsen's Alternative}

 In this section, $r\geq 1$ is an integer and~$\Gg$ is a reductive algebraic subgroup of $\GL_r$ over an algebraically closed field of characteristic zero (recall that reductive groups are not required to be connected).
-For each integer $m \geq 1$, the \emph{absolute $2m$-th moment} of an algebraic representation $V$ of~$\Gg$ is defined as When~$V$ is the ``standard'' $r$-dimensional representation given by the inclusion $\Gg \subset \GL_r$ (also denoted by~$\Std$), we will simply write $M_{2m}(\bfG)$.
+For each integer $m \geq 1$, the \emph{absolute $2m$-th moment} \nomenclature{$M_{2m}(\bfG,V)$}{$2m$-th absolute moment of the representation~$V$ of~$\bfG$} of an algebraic representation $V$ of~$\Gg$ is defined as